JakobMckenna/NoName/User Manual.md

 1. Access the "Research Notes" tile.
 2. Click "Add Note" to create a new note.
-3. Input Title, Details, URL (if applicable), and assign it to a specific sprint or milestone.
+3. Input Title, Details, URL, and assign it to a specific sprint or milestone.
-4. Click "Create Note" to save and organize the note.
+4. Click "Create Note" to save research for reference.

 #### Sharing Resources with Teammates